hikari-crescent/hikari-crescent/docs/guides/index.md

     ---

-    The fundementals for creating slash commands with crescent, and everything past the fundementals.
+    The fundamentals for creating slash commands with crescent, and everything past the fundamentals.

   - [:octicons-plug-16: **Plugins**](plugins)